Olan Montgomery

 Timothy Olan Montgomery (April 12, 1963 – April 4, 2020), best known as Olan Montgomery or simply as Olan, was an American actor and pop artist specializing in mixed-media portraiture.
-He was active in New York art circles as a photographer, painter, author, and actor in film and television.
+He was active in New York City art circles as a photographer, painter, author, and actor in film and television.
 He died during the COVID-19 pandemic due to complications brought on by COVID-19.

 Biography

 Early years

 Timothy Olan Montgomery was born April 12, 1963, in Warner Robins, Georgia, the second of identical twins born to Eslye Lee Moate and Gary Misner Montgomery.
 He spent most of his youth in Macon, Georgia, graduating in 1980 from Northeast High School in that city.

 Following graduation he attended the Columbia University in New York City.